kukuu/AGILITY/white-paper/integration-testing.md

 7. Test in a clone of the production environment.

-## Strategy you could consider for your testing regime:
+## Integration testing regime - Strategy you could consider:

 1. Run integration tests until something fails